chimerror/TheOfficersGame/Website/input/index.md

 If you're a fellow weirdo like me, you're probably getting excited to hear, see, and feel stock VR footage from some of the great matches of the most decades, featuring the athletes that you grew up following each week as they battled for the Kujiran Open Cup.
 Sorry, I don't really have that for you today.
-This is just a simple hypertext document.
+This is just a simple hypertext essay.
 And as you might have guessed from my mention of old pre-Revolution books, I want to talk about blade-sport back when nothing even close to cameras, not to mention recordings, or computers, or programmable nanites existed.
 The old stuff.